jhlq/Weilianqi.jl/README.md

 Click the harvest button when the points are depleted or you feel like collecting more points.

+Type center(game,(x,y)) in console to center the board on a location.

 What is the main objective?
 There are many!
 One is to figure out how the scoring system works!
+Another to create pretty formations.
+A most important goal is to have fun!